WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 <a name="figure257"></a>
 ![Figure 25.7 from "Fundamentals Of Computer Networking And Internetworking"](https://www.cs.csustan.edu/~john/classes/previous_semesters/CS3000_Communication_Networks/2015_02_Spring/Notes/CNAI_Figures/figure-25.7.jpeg)

 The advertise window falls to zero twice in this example.
-Wallaroo has over 40,000 bytes of data waiting to be transmitted.
-However, when the advertise window is zero, the sender must stop transmitting and wait for an 'ack' message with a non-zero advertise window.
+When the advertise window is zero, the Wallaroo sender must stop transmitting and wait for an "ack" message with a non-zero advertise window.

 How does Wallaroo know the receiver's advertise window size?
 That level of detail is not available through the POSIX network socket API!

-In truth, a POSIX kernel can tell a user application when the advertise window size (or a related value, the congestion window) is zero.
+A POSIX system can tell a user application when the advertise window size (or a related value, the congestion window) is zero.
 If the socket has been configured in non-blocking I/O mode, then a `write(2)` or `writev(2)` system call to the socket will fail